HIGHLIGHTS

 The step-by-step process of healthcare IT implementation typically involves:

-• Assessment of needs: It is good to identify the organization's needs, problems, and objectives before you select IT solutions to deploy.
+• Assessment of needs: It is good to identify the organization's needs, problems, and objectives before you select custom IT solutions for healthcare companies to deploy.

 • Proper vendor selection: You should choose a suitable IT vendor or a competent solution provider based on functionality, compatibility, support, and cost.